 Part I: Prediction: Write out the predicted balanced chemical equations when the following substances are reacted together.
-Be sure to include phases.

-- I. Cobalt (II) chloride solution, CoCl2 and Sodium hydroxide solution, NaOH - II.
-Lighting a candle wick: C25H52 - III.
-Magnesium metal, Mg (s), and a flame from a lit candle - WARNING: DO NOT LOOK DIRECTLY AT THE FLAME THAT IS PRODUCED AS IT CAN DO MAJOR DAMAGE TO YOUR EYES!! - IV.
-Hydrochloric acid solution, HCI and solid Zinc, Zn (s) - V. Hydrogen peroxide solution, H2O2, in the presence of solid Manganese (IV) oxide (which acts as a catalyst so is not included in the overall reaction) - VI.
-Barium hydroxide solution, Ba(OH)2, and Sulphuric acid solution, H2SO4 - VII.
-Sodium bicarbonate solution, NaHCO3, and Calcium chloride solution, - VIII.
-Lead (II) nitrate solution, Pb(NO3)2, and Potassium iodide solution, KI

-Part II: Testing the Predictions:
+Be sure to include phases .
+I. Cobalt (II) chloride solution and Sodium hydroxide solution combine II.
+Lighting a candle wick: C25H52 (hint....it burns!)
+III.
+Magnesium metal and an atmospheric gas combine in the presence of heat from a lit candle WARNING: DO NOT LOOK DIRECTLY AT THE FLAME THAT IS PRODUCED AS IT CAN DO MAJOR DAMAGE TO YOUR EYES!!
+IV.
+Hydrochloric acid solution and solid Zinc react V. Hydrogen peroxide solution (H_2O_2) decomposes in the presence of solid Manganese (IV) oxide (which acts as a catalyst so it goes over the arrow in the chemical reaction) VI.
+Barium hydroxide solution and Sulphuric acid solution VII.
+Sodium bicarbonate solution (NaHCO3) and Calcium chloride solution combine VIII.
+Lead (II) nitrate solution and Potassium iodide solution react Part II : Testing the Predictions:

 Combine the following reactants as instructed below.
-Record your observations such as colour, temperature, production of a gas, formation of a solid (cloudy=precipitate), etc. in the data table provided.

-- I. Mix 1 or 2 mL Cobalt (II) chloride solution, CoCl2, with 1 or 2 mL of Sodium Hydroxide solution, NaOH, in a test tube and record your observations. - II.
-Take a match and light the candle wick - III.
-Take a piece of Magnesium metal, Mg (s) and hold it with a pair of tweezers over a lit candle and record your observations - WARNING: DO NOT LOOK DIRECTLY AT THE FLAME - IV.
-Place a chunk of solid Zinc into 5-10 mL of Hydrochloric acid, HCl, in a test tube and record your observations.
-(HYDROGEN POP TEST?) - V. Place a small scope of Manganese (IV) oxide into about 5-10 mL of Hydrogen peroxide solution, H_2O_2 , in a test tube and record your observations.
-(HYDROGEN POP TEST)

-VI.
-Place 1 or 2 mL of Sulphuric acid, H2SO4 into a test tube and add (drop by drop) some Barium hydroxide solution, Ba(OH)2, until a change is noted, record your observations.
+Record your observations such as colour, temperature, production of a gas, formation of a solid (cloudy= precipitate), etc. in the data table provided.
+I. Mix 1 or 2 mL Cobalt (II) chloride solution, CoCl2, with 1 or 2 mL of Sodium Hydroxide solution, NaOH, in a test tube and record your observations Hydroxide solution, NaOH , in a test tube and record your observations.
+II.
+Take a match and light the candle wick III.
+Take a piece of Magnesium metal, Mg (s), and hold it with a pair of tweezers over a lit candle and record your observations WARNING: DO NOT LOOK DIRECTLY AT THE FLAME IV.
+Place a chunk of solid Zinc into 5 - 10 mL of 3M Hydrochloric acid, HCl, in a test tube and record your observations.
+(HYDROGEN POP TEST?)
+V. Place a small scope of Manganese (IV) oxide into about 5 - 10 mL of 13% Hydrogen peroxide solution, H2O2, in a test tube and record your observations.
+(HYDROGEN POP TEST) VI.
+Place 1 or 2 mL of 3 M Sulphuric acid, H_2SO_4 into a test tube and add (drop by drop) some 1 M Barium hydroxide solution, $Ba(OH)2$, until a change is noted, record your observations.
 VII.
 1. Place one spoonful of Sodium bicarbonate (s) into a plastic sealable bag.
 2. Place 1 spoonful of Calcium chloride (s) into the bag.
-Seal the bag, shake it and see if a chemical reaction takes place.
-3. Measure 10 ml (or 2 teaspoons) of indicator solution.
+Seal the bag, shake it and see if a chemical reaction takes place?
+3.Now Measure 10 ml (or 2 teaspoons) of indicator solution.
 Carefully add it to the bag.
 Flatten the bag to remove the air and seal it.
 4. Tilt the bag back-and-forth to wet all of the solid.
 Squeezing the bag may also help in wetting the solid.
 Be careful not to squeeze the bag too hard as it might break or open up.
 VIII.
-Mix 1 or 2 mL of Lead (II) nitrate solution, $Pb(NO_3)2$, with 1 or 2 mL of Potassium iodide solution, KI, in a test tube and record your observations.

-DATA AND OBSERVATIONS:

-Colour of Colour of Colour of °C °C Temp of

-Reaction Reactant Reactant Combined of of Products or a Solid
+Mix 1 or 2 mL of 0.002 M Lead (II) nitrate solution, $Pb(NO_3)2$, with 1 or 2 mL of 0.002M Potassium iodide solution, KI, in a test tube and record your observations.
+Reaction Colour of Reactant A Colour of Reactant B Colour of Combined Products °C of A °C of B Temp of Products Make or use heat?
+Did a gas or a Solid Form?
+I IV V N/A n/a VI VII VIII DATA AND OBSERVATIONS:

-Α В Products Α В heat?
-Form?

-1

-II

-III

-IV

-V N/A n/a

-VI

-VII

-VIII